analog attorney

 And allow me another moment to suggest you might need to mentally detach from the bracken of your project priorities tree and let your brain spin its wheels for a minute.

 Using an undated planner to fan your thoughts out on a page like you’re playing bridge will free you to shuffle and reprioritize without breaking the rigid cage of your other systems.
+Monthly planners can also help you stay organized and effectively track your goals and tasks over time, offering both undated and dated options for customization and accessibility.
 It’s a little freedom in your day — the blank space that makes the music better.

 Some of the Best Undated Planners